 The Nursery is currently at capacity and not accepting new volunteers.
 Please keep it in mind for the future!

-When: Wednesdays, from 10 a.m. to 2 p.m.
+When: Wednesdays, from 10 a.m. to 2 p.m., April to early October.
 The group takes a break for lunch at noon to enjoy each others’ company around a large picnic table.

 Responsibilities include: Volunteers work outdoors to repot, groom, water, and provide general care for the plants.
 Volunteers weed the nursery area, maintain a sedum garden, and move large plants and soil around the nursery.
 Some stooping, bending, and lifting required.
 Volunteers also work with customers dropping off or shopping for plants.

 - Volunteers are asked to commit to at least 2 sessions per month.

 - Some experience identifying and caring for plants is strongly preferred.